 —MGK generation process

+The MIHF processes the Complete Subtree TLV as described in 9.4.2.2.
+If the MIHF succeeds to find a matching pair of Node Indices, go to the next step.
+Otherwise, go to Step r).

+The MIHF obtains a GroupKeyUpdateFlag from the GroupKeyUpdateFlag.

+If a MulticastAddress TLV exists in the indication, the MIHF obtains a MulticastAddress.
+Otherwise, the MIHF obtains a multicast address with respect to the TargetIdentifier from a server (Note that this operation is out of the scope of this specification).

+If a GroupKeyData TLV exists in the indication, the MIHF obtains a GroupKeyData and derives a group key by processing the GroupKeyData using a Node Key corresponding with the Node Index as described in 9.4.2.2.

+If a SAID TLV exists in the indication, the MIHF obtains a SAID.

+If a Sequence Number TLV exists in the indication, the MIHF obtains a SequenceNumber.
+If the GroupKeyUpdateFlag is “1,” the MIHF resets the SequenceNumber to an initial value.

-The MIHF checks whether the TargetIdentifier obtained in Step f) has already been registered or not in the Group Information Base.
-If it has been, go to Step h) [Stay].
-Otherwise, go to Step i) [Join].
+The MIHF checks whether the TargetIdentifier obtained in Step f) has already been registered or not in the Recipient Information Base.
+If it has been, go to Step n) [Stay].
+Otherwise, go to Step p) [Join].

+[Stay] The MIHF updates the multicast address, the group key and the SAID, and the SequenceNumber, with respect to the TargetIdentifier, in the Recipient Information Base.

-[Stay] The MIHF throws an MIH_Net_Group_Manipulate.indication described in to the MIH User.
+The MIHF throws an MIH_Net_Group_Manipulate.indication described in 7.4.32.2 to the MIH User.
 The GroupStatus field of the indication shall be “Unchanged successful” (5).
 The procedure of command processing terminates.

-[Join] The MIHF obtains a multicast address associated with the TargetIdentifier and starts listening to it.
-The messages come through the multicast channel may be encrypted with the group key obtained in Step g).
-The multicast address may be obtained from a server (Note that this operation is out of the scope of this specification).
-Or, the received indication may accompany it in the Multicast Address TLV.
-Save in the Group Information Base the TargetIdentifier, the associated multicast address and the group key obtained in Step f).
+[Join] The MIHF starts listening to the multicast address associated with the TargetIdentifier.
+The MIHF saves in the the Recipient Information Base the TargetIdentifier, the associated multicast address, the group key (Option), the SequenceNumber (Option), and the SAID (Option).

-The MIHF issues an MIH_Net_Group_Manipulate.indication described in to the MIH User.
+The MIHF issues an MIH_Net_Group_Manipulate.indication described in 7.4.32.2. to the MIH User.
 The GroupStatus field must be “Join operation successful” (0).
 The procedure of command processing terminates.

+The MIHF checks whether the TargetIdentifier obtained in Step f) has already been registered or not in the Recipient Information Base.
+If it has been, go to Step s) [Leave].
+Otherwise, the MIHF terminates the procedure of command processing.

 [Leave] The MIHF finds the multicast address recorded on the same row as the TargetIdentifier obtained in Step f) and the MIHF stops listening to it.
 The MIHF removes the row that has the TargetIdentifier.